Robbie McCall borrowed a hundred or so bucks to purchase their child A christmas time present, and very quickly owed thousands

 2 months later on he took down another pay day loan, and dug himself a straight much deeper gap.

-“the time that is second, to borrow $200, I experienced to cover straight back $260,” McCall said.
+“the time that is second, to borrow $200, I experienced to cover increase exposure straight back $260,” McCall said.
 Quickly he had been borrowing in one payday lender to cover right back another.

 ‘Almost impossible’ to emerge from loan financial obligation